stouffer/EvoGeoModules/manuscript/manuscript.md

 affect coevolution over space instead.**

-Ecological interactions introduce selective pressures on the species involved -- for example, lodgepole pines and red crossbills traits phenologies respond spatially to the presence of squirrels [@benk03a], and palm species undergo changes in seed morphology in response to the extinction of disperser birds [@galetti].
+Ecological interactions introduce selective pressures on the species involved -- for example, lodgepole pines and red crossbills phenologies respond spatially to the presence of squirrels [@benk03a], and palm species undergo changes in seed morphology in response to the extinction of disperser birds [@galetti].
 When taxonomically diverse species are considered at once, groups